a44hills/a44hills.github.io/index.md

 improving deliverables and user experiences while ensuring that code is concise, well-commented, and ready for updates.
 In this code review, I will discuss the code that relates to three key computer science categories: Software Engineering and Design, Algorithms and Data Structure, and Databases.
 I will analyze existing code for weaknesses, limitations, and vulnerabilities and explain my plan for enhancements.
-During the code review, I will utilized the CS-499 Code Review Checklist.<br>
+During the code review, I will utilize the CS-499 Code Review Checklist.<br>
 </details>